 Priority 4: Gather Evidence of Impact

-Gather evidence of around key performance indicators and data collection
+Gather evidence around key performance indicators and data collection

 to help iterate content and guide strategy.

 M2 has invested in assessment and evaluation of our programs.
-Our internal evaluation team conducts surveys before and after each program and produces detailed reports on the impact of each.
+Our internal evaluation team conducts surveys before and after each program and produces detailed reports on their impact.
 These reports drive the changes we constantly make.
 While our internal evaluations have helped us assess the impact of our programs, they do not evaluate the impact of our mission against key performance indicators.
-Additionally, we are lacking in data that can help us understand the size and segmentation of our market, and the motivations of different market segments to participate in professional development.
-Lastly, we are lacking in data about how our content is being used and where it is having greatest impact.
+Additionally, we are lacking data that can help us understand the size and segmentation of our market, and the motivations of different market segments to participate in professional development.
+Lastly, we are lacking data about how our content is being used and where it is having the greatest impact.

-Over the next four years M2 will work with external consultants to develop long term KPI’s and a system which will evaluate them.
-Aligned with our research and field engagement strategies, we will develop data collection mechanisms that will inform and drive our decisions around content (what is helpful); delivery (are we getting message across) and impact (within organizations and among learners).
-We will also engage in discreet studies to gain a clearer picture of our market.
+Over the next four years, M2 will work with external consultants to develop long term KPIs and a system to evaluate them.
+Aligned with our research and field engagement strategies, we will develop data collection mechanisms that will inform and drive our decisions around content (what is helpful); delivery (whether we are getting messages across) and impact (within organizations and among learners).
+We will also engage in discrete studies to gain a clearer picture of our market.